 If you would like to learn more about the 2023 Canada Winter Games and/or pre-register as a volunteer for the event, please contact 902-620-2023 or email us at email@example.com.

-The 2021 Canada Summer Games will take place in Ontario’s Niagara Region to celebrate Canada’s top young athletes and Niagara’s art and culture.
-Niagara 2021 is also committed to honouring their Indigenous communities, while showcasing the region’s heritage and innovation throughout its history.
-Consisting of more than 5,000 athletes and coaches, the 2021 Canada Games will welcome our nation’s next generation of national, international, and Olympic champions as the best young developing athletes from across the nation assemble to compete in Canada’s largest multi-sport event.
+The Niagara 2022 Canada Summer Games will take place in Ontario’s Niagara Region to celebrate Canada’s top young athletes and Niagara’s art and culture.
+Niagara is also committed to honouring their Indigenous communities, while showcasing the region’s heritage and innovation throughout its history.
+Consisting of more than 5,000 athletes and coaches, the Canada Summer Games will welcome our nation’s next generation of national, international, and Olympic champions as the best young developing athletes from across the nation assemble to compete in Canada’s largest multi-sport event.

-The 2021 Canada Summer Games will be held from August 6 - 21, 2021 and will feature a total of 18 sports — including the return of lacrosse after a 36-year absence and the first-ever rugby sevens competition.
-Additionally, over 4,000 volunteers will be essential to the success of the 2021 Games.
+The Niagara 2022 Canada Summer Games will feature a total of 18 sports — including the return of lacrosse after a 36-year absence and the first-ever rugby sevens competition.
+Additionally, over 4,000 volunteers will be essential to the success of the Games.